fnando/kitabu/README.md

     html2text: Converts HTML documents into plain text.
     Not installed.

-    pygments.rb: A generic syntax highlight.
-If installed, replaces CodeRay.
-    Not installed.

-There's no requirements here; just make sure you cleared the correct dependency based on the formats you want to export to.
+There are no hard requirements here; just make sure you cleared the correct dependency based on the formats you want to export to.

 ## Usage